The NGO dedicated to the binturong

 The current scientific team in the Philippines has a total of eight members:

-• Éléa Delsaux, Research Program Manager ;
+• Éléa Delsaux, Research Programme Manager ;

 • Reziel Camacho, Research Assistant ;